v0dk4l1m3/GetCleanData/README.md

 finaldata <- read.delim("finaldata.txt", header=TRUE)

-The script will process the data into a tab-delimited text file, which can then be read back into R using read.delim function
+The script will process the data into a tab-delimited text file, which can then be read back into R using read.delim function Read the code book for more details about the raw and tidy data set